benscruton/educational_video_player/README.md

 - When logged in, any comments from the logged in user will show up in green with a "(me)" indicator next to their username

-# Running the project
+## Running the project

-There are a number of ways to run this project.
-Here are a few of the best options:
+There are a number of ways to run this project, depending on where you want to be on the spectrum from production environment to development environment.

-## Online
+### Online

-The easiest way to view and test the project is to view it online; I've deployed it to:
+The easiest way to view and test the project is just to view it online!
+I've deployed it to:

 https://learnwell.benscruton.horse

-## Running locally
+### Running locally

 Note: these commands are all written from the perspective of a Linux user.
 I believe everything would work the same in MacOS; it may be different in Windows.